 While most visitors to Dry Tortugas go by ferry, there is also the option of going by seaplane.
-The seaplane is more expensive, but it gives you the option of going for a half day or a full day visit to Dry Tortugas.
-The sightseeing from the plane can also be incredible—you might even see sunken ships in the crystal waters below—and it only takes 80 minutes (approx.) each way.
-Better still, you can book your own custom seaplane tour with additional sightseeing ops and possible stops with your visit to Dry Tortugas.
-Click here for more information on traveling by seaplane to Dry Tortugas with Key West Seaplanes.
+True, the seaplane is more expensive.
+But it gives you the option of going for a half day or a full day visit to Dry Tortugas.
+The sightseeing from the plane can also be incredible—you might even see sunken ships in the crystal waters below.
+Better yet, it only takes 80 minutes (approx.) each way.

 You can also book your own custom seaplane tour to Dry Tortugas with additional sightseeing ops and possible stops.
 Click here for more information on traveling by seaplane to Dry Tortugas with Key West Seaplane Adventures.